 By Rajbir Athwal

-If you or somebody else you know are having IRS issues please feel free to contact me firstname.lastname@example.org or call me 301-461-2022.
+Many tax preparers and accounting professionals are extremely busy due to the complexity of tax regulations brought about by the COVID-19 pandemic and the IRS collection efforts to contact taxpayers with unfiled tax returns.
+If you or somebody else you know are having IRS issues please feel free to contact me at firstname.lastname@example.org or call me 301-461-2022.
 The IRS doesn't like to be ignored.
 Be proactive.

 Enrolled agents are federal tax practitioners licensed by the Treasury Department.